MartinT518/APEX-performance/DEPLOYMENT.md

 ## Step 3: Environment Variables

-Add these environment variables in Vercel dashboard (Settings > Environment Variables):
+Add these environment variables in your hosting platform's dashboard:

+### Netlify
+- Go to Site settings > Environment variables

+### Cloudflare Pages
+- Go to Pages > Your project > Settings > Environment variables

+### Render
+- Go to Environment tab in your service

+### Vercel
+- Go to Project settings > Environment variables

 ### Required Variables